MinnesotaCare

+Public health insurance program in Minnesota, U.S.

-MinnesotaCare is a public health insurance program in the U.S. state of Minnesota for low-income individuals and families who lack employee-sponsored health insurance and who do not qualify for Medical Assistance (Minnesota’s Medicaid program).
+MinnesotaCare is a public health insurance program in the U.S. state of Minnesota for low-income individuals and families who lack employee-sponsored health insurance and do not qualify for Medical Assistance (Minnesota's Medicaid program).
 It is administered by the Minnesota Department of Human Services.
 Enrollees pay a monthly fee based on income and family size, among other factors.
 As of 2024, roughly 100,000 Minnesotans are enrolled in MinnesotaCare.

 History

-MinnesotaCare was established in 1992 by Republican Governor Arne Carlson with bipartisan legislative support.
+MinnesotaCare was established in 1992 by Governor Arne Carlson with bipartisan legislative support.
 The founding legislation pledged that the state would help pay for medical care for residents up to 200% of the federal poverty level.
 To finance the program, the state created the Health Care Access Fund, originally funded by a 2% tax on the gross revenues of health care providers (often called the “provider tax”) and a smaller tax on health plan premiums.
 In 1995, the state obtained a federal Medicaid waiver that allowed some MinnesotaCare enrollees and costs to be partially funded with federal Medicaid dollars.
-The creation of the Children’s Health Insurance Program (CHIP) in 1997 absorbed many lower-income kids and pregnant women, leaving MinnesotaCare mostly for adults.
+The creation of the Children's Health Insurance Program (CHIP) in 1997 absorbed many lower-income kids and pregnant women, leaving MinnesotaCare mostly for adults.

 In 2014, Minnesota received federal approval to operate MinnesotaCare as a Basic Health Program (BHP) under section 1331 of the Affordable Care Act.
-This meant that the program could be largely funded by federal dollars, and by the late 2010s, federal payments and enrollee premiums were financing nearly 90–97% of program costs, with the remainder coming from the state’s provider tax fund.
+This meant that the program could be largely funded by federal dollars, and by the late 2010s, federal payments and enrollee premiums were financing about 90% of program costs, with the remainder coming from the state's provider tax fund.

-On June 9, 2025, the Minnesota legislature passed a bill to repeal undocumented adults’ eligibility for MinnesotaCare after Republicans threatened to force a government shutdown otherwise.
-The vote was largely on party lines, with DFL House caucus leader Melissa Hortman joining all Republicans in the House and DFL Senators Grant Hauschild, Ann Rest, Robert Kupec, and Majority Leader Erin Murphy joining all Republicans in the Senate.
-On June 14, 2025, DFL Governor Tim Walz signed the bill into law.
+On June 9, 2025, the Minnesota legislature passed a bill repealing undocumented adults' eligibility for MinnesotaCare after Republicans threatened to force a government shutdown otherwise.
+The vote was largely on party lines, with DFL House caucus leader Melissa Hortman joining all Republicans in the House and DFL Senators Grant Hauschild, Ann Rest, Rob Kupec, and Majority Leader Erin Murphy joining all Republicans in the Senate.
+On June 14, 2025, Governor Tim Walz signed the bill into law.

 MinnesotaCare coverage, premiums and funding

-MinnesotaCare coverage includes "doctor visits, hospitalization, prescriptions, eye exams, eye glasses, dental care" and other services.
+MinnesotaCare coverage includes "doctor visits, hospitalization, prescriptions, eye exams, eyeglasses, dental care" and other services.
 Services are provided through prepaid health plans, who negotiate reimbursement rates with health care providers.

 Public funding covers 94% of the actuarial value cost for a MinnesotaCare plan.
-Enrollees cover six percent of the plan's cost in the form of cost sharing for services and a monthly premium based on a sliding income scale.
-As of October 2018, MinnesotaCare monthly premiums range from $0 for those with incomes up to 34% of Federal Poverty Guidelines (FPG) to $12 per month for those with incomes at 100% FPG to $80 per month for those at 200% FPG.
+Enrollees cover 6% of the plan's cost in the form of cost sharing for services and a monthly premium based on a sliding income scale.
+As of October 2018, MinnesotaCare monthly premiums range from $0 for those with incomes up to 34% of Federal Poverty Guidelines (FPG) to $12 for those with incomes at 100% FPG to $80 for those at 200% FPG.

 In fiscal year 2017, the MinnesotaCare program paid $397.2 million for health care services provided to enrollees.
 State funds covered less than three percent of the cost.